sjeguedes/symfonyTDAC/README.md

 > https://phpunit.readthedocs.io

 #### 8. Project contribution:
-If you are interested in improving this project you can follow our guidelines defined in `CONTRIBUTING.md`.
+If you are interested in improving this project you can follow our guidelines defined in [Contributing file](CONTRIBUTING.md).
 You are welcome to make this application evolve.